 Challenge: Lack of Resources

-Our Philanthropic Pulse Survey showed 73% of organizations plan to increase their revenue goals in 2023; however, just over half of those organizations said their employee headcount would stay the same.
+Our Philanthropic Pulse Survey showed that 73% of organizations plan to increase their revenue goals in 2023; however, just over half of those organizations said their employee headcount would stay the same.

 It’s tempting to lean on standard tools like wealth screening, but that won’t acquire new donors or retain lapsed ones.
 Again, because costs associated with acquisition and retention have increased, donors aren’t the only ones watching their budgets.
 As a result, fundraisers are forced to look for low-hanging fruit—and may miss ample opportunities in the process.